bASH-ro/baSH-ro/README.md

 Hi 👋 My name is Surge
 ======================

 I'm a backend developer, with coming up to 2 years experience.
 Fluent in Python, TS, JS, C# and touched base with many other languages.
+Currently studying computer science in high school.

 *   🌍  I'm based in the United Kingdom!
 *   🚀  I'm currently working on [Jynxzi Automod Bot](http://discord.gg/jynxzi)